 GDP Growth Rate in Thailand averaged 0.84 percent from 1993 until 2021, reaching an all time high of 9.40 percent in the first quarter of 2012 and a record low of -9.40 percent in the second quarter of 2020.
 This page provides - Thailand GDP Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Thailand GDP Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-GDP Growth Rate in Thailand is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Growth Rate in Thailand to stand at 1.50 in 12 months time.
+GDP Growth Rate in Thailand is expected to be -0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Thailand GDP Growth Rate is projected to trend around 1.50 percent in 2022, according to our econometric models.